drademann/kata-playground-go/anagram/KATA.md

 ## Task

-You should provide a function that returns **all** two word anagrams of the input string as an array of arrays containing two words.
+You should provide a function that returns **all** two-word anagrams of the input string as an array of arrays containing two words.

     Anagrams(input string) [][]string